YosephEL/lsapp/readme.md

 This demo program used for Info-Gebana mobile app integration project  on RabbitMQ Message queue and Laravel Framework.
 ## How to use the program

-Stapes for new development
+step 1
--Download and Install composer to use this program from www.getcomposer.org on the machine -Install laravel Framework
+-Download and Install composer to use this program from www.getcomposer.org
-    Via composer
+-Install laravel Framework Via composer
-    - composer create-project --prefer-dist laravel/laravel "blog" or "project name" After you insall laravel project
+    - composer create-project --prefer-dist laravel/integrtiongma "blog" or "project name" After you insalling laravel project
     - go to comoser.json file
         Add
             -         "php-amqplib/php-amqplib": ">=2.6.1"
             -         "enqueue/amqp-bunny": "^0.8",
-Steps for using the exist github repository.
+Step 2 for using the laravel framework in the integrationgma folder
-    Clone from github
-        - if you have composer in your machine go to the directory folder and type "composer update"
+  Type and hit "composer update"

-### Prerequisites
+### More Steps

 What things you need to install the software and how to install them Global Requires